ampproject/amphtml/contributing/DEVELOPING.md

 ### Serve Mode
 There are 3 serving modes:
 - MAX mode serves unminified AMP.
 You want to use this during normal dev. `gulp` serves MAX mode by default.
 - MIN mode serves minified AMP.
 This is closer to the prod setup.
-This is only avaialable after running `gulp dist --fortesting`.
+This is only available after running `gulp dist --fortesting`.
 Serve MIN mode by adding `--compiled` to `gulp` command.
 - CDN mode serves prod.
-This file would not reflect your local changes.
+These remote files would not reflect your local changes.
 Serve CDN mode by adding `--cdn` to `gulp` command.

-To switch serving mode in runtime. please to to http://localhost:8000/serve_mode=$mode. $mode can be `max/min/cdn`.
+To switch serving mode during runtime, go to http://localhost:8000/serve_mode=$mode and set the `$mode` to one of the following values: `max`, `min,` or `cdn`.

 ### Examples